engagor/unified-components-react/README.md

 2. Make a release with `release-major`, `release-minor`, `release-patch`.

 This will update version numbers, create a Github release and create a new version of the NPM package.

-We will automagically create a `dist` folder on `prePublish` in the npm package.

 ## License
 ````